Ashok Trivedi: Recognition

 Ashok Trivedi was recognized as the EY Entrepreneur of the Year by Ernst & Young.
 He has also received several awards for his entrepreneurial skills and efforts by Inc. Magazine, the Association of Indians in America, and the American Society of Engineers of Indian Origin.
 Additionally, in 2017, Ashok Trivedi received the Banyan Tree Award at a ceremony in Peoria, Illinois.
 In May 2017, he received the Lifetime Achievement Award along with Sunil Wadhwani from the Pittsburgh Venture Capital Association.

 He has also been recognized with the Achievement in Business Award by his alma mater, Ohio University.

 Ashok Trivedi is a notable speaker, and was featured at the TiE Global Summit in 2016.
 He is also a founding/chartered member of TiE Pittsburgh.
 He has been acknowledged as a global thought leader for his entrepreneurial success by the One Globe Forum.
 Trivedi also gave the commencement address at Duquesne University.

 Investments

 Ashok Trivedi is a Managing Partner at SWAT Capital.
 He invests globally in the public and private markets including primary, secondary, direct and co-investment opportunities.
 He makes his investments through the Trivedi Family Office.

-Trivedi is also an active angel investor, having invested in 40+ early-stage companies across a diverse range of industries, including IT services, software, healthcare, life sciences, social media and financial services.
+Trivedi has invested in more than 40 early-stage companies across industries including IT services, software, healthcare, life sciences, social media and financial services.

 He is part of the India Angel Network, one of Asia’s largest network of angel investors.